Joel-Andrs/latent-class-cthmm/README.md

 **Status: exploratory prototypes (September 2026).** These are the Stan programs behind the sequential prior-transfer pipeline described under *Borrowing (II)* in the accompanying research plan.
 They implement the baseline that Article II of the planned dissertation replaces: a two-phase fit in which a trial source is modelled first and its posterior is reduced to independent priors for a routine-care fit.
 They are published so that the model described in the plan can be read as code.
 They are not the multisource-exchangeability extension, which does not yet exist.

 No data are included.
-The trial source is the CATT data set (Comparison of AMD Treatments Trials), obtainable from its public repository; the routine-care source is the HUS doctoral study cohort, which cannot be redistributed.
+The trial source is the CATT data set (Comparison of AMD Treatments Trials), obtainable from its public repository; the routine-care source is the HUS doctoral study cohort — routine-care records collected for a clinician's doctoral study at Helsinki University Hospital — which cannot be redistributed.
 The label `Finnish` / `finland` in file and variable names is the identifier used for the HUS cohort in the code.

 ## Files